pkiyer/f5-101-lab-kubernetes/docs/f5-container-connector/f5-container-connector-usage.rst

 	      }
 	    }

-Create a file called my-frontend-service.yaml:
+Create a file called my-frontend-service.yaml:   ---> Please use the file in /home/ubuntu/f5-demo

 ::

 	apiVersion: v1